Something Corporate: Reunions (2010, 2016, 2022–current)

 “Hurricane” at The Observatory in Santa Ana, California.

 The final show of Andrew McMahon In The Wilderness' 2022 Hello Gone Days tour took place on September 9, 2022, in Anaheim, California and was a celebration of McMahon's 40th birthday.
 As part of the show, a surprise Something Corporate reunion was staged, where McMahon, Kevin Page, Brian Ireland, Josh Partington, and William Tell played a 5-song set.
 Wilderness band member Zac Clark sat in on keys.

 Something Corporate performed at the 2023 When We Were Young Festival in Las Vegas with a headlining show at the House of Blues the night before.
 The House of Blues show marked the first time in nearly 20 years the core line-up of the band (Andrew McMahon, Kevin Page, Brian Ireland, Josh Partington, and William Tell) had performed a headlining show together.
 The reunion weekend was, in part, to recognize the 20th anniversary of North.
 The anniversary was further marked with re-pressing of the album, along with North.
 Additional reunion performances were soon announced, with two headlining shows in Anaheim, on December 30 and 31, 2023.
 The band performed on Weekend One of Austin City Limits Music Festival on October 5, 2024.
 Additional performances are to take place in November 2024 on the inaugural Andrew McMahon's Holiday from Real Cruise, set to feature all three of McMahon's projects: Something Corporate, Jack's Mannequin, and Andrew McMahon In The Wilderness.

-Musical style
+Musical style and legacy

 AllMusic biographer Jason Birchmeier described the band's sound "polished, literate, radio-ready alt-rock."
 Leaving Through the Window and North have been described as pop-punk.

+The staff of Consequence ranked the band at number 53 on their list of "The 100 Best Pop Punk Bands" in 2019.